What is a poisoned or toxic workplace?

 Liability may also fall on employers even if they were wholly unaware or removed from the alleged harassment or discrimination.
 When alleged misconduct occurs in the workplace or during the performance of workplace duties, an employer may be vicariously liable for an employee’s actions.

-An employer may also be an indirect cause when their inaction condones such behaviors or if they have not taken reasonable steps to prevent subsequent incidents.
+An employer may also be an indirect cause when their inaction condones such behaviours or if they have not taken reasonable steps to prevent subsequent incidents.

 What Can Employers Do To Prevent a Toxic Workplace?